nhan2k0/dotfiles/README.md

 # dotfiles
-my arch linux dotfiles using pywal for color scheme (coming soon)
+my arch linux dotfiles using pywal for color scheme (coming soon?)

 ## how to install
 > [!NOTE]